-Work Support Strategies: Streamlining Access, Strengthening Families (WSS) is a five-year, multistate initiative to help low-income families get and keep the work supports for which they are eligible.
-Since 2011, WSS has partnered with Colorado, Idaho, Illinois, North Carolina, Rhode Island, and South Carolina.
-Through grants and expert technical assistance, the initiative supports states in their efforts to reform and align the systems delivering work support programs that increase families’ well-being and stability—particularly Supplemental Nutrition Assistance Program (SNAP), Medicaid and the Children’s Health Insurance Program (CHIP), and child care assistance through the Child Care and Development Fund.
-Through WSS, states seek to streamline and integrate service delivery, use 21st-century technology, and apply innovative business processes to improve administrative efficiency and reduce burden on states and working families.
+Work Support Strategies: Streamlining Access, Strengthening Families (WSS) was a five-year, multistate initiative to help low-income families get and keep the work supports for which they are eligible.
+Beginning in 2011, WSS partnered with Colorado, Idaho, Illinois, North Carolina, Rhode Island, and South Carolina.
+Through grants and expert technical assistance, the initiative supported states in their efforts to reform and align the systems delivering work support programs that increase families’ well-being and stability—particularly Supplemental Nutrition Assistance Program (SNAP), Medicaid and the Children’s Health Insurance Program (CHIP), and child care assistance through the Child Care and Development Fund.
+Through WSS, states sought to streamline and integrate service delivery, use 21st-century technology, and apply innovative business processes to improve administrative efficiency and reduce burden on states and working families.

 For more information about the initiative’s purpose, funders, phases, grantees, and offerings to states, please see the income and work supports section of the CLASP website.

-One goal of WSS is to inform state and federal policy by evaluating states’ experiences and outcomes.
-The WSS evaluation team at the Urban Institute is working toward this goal with state leaders, CLASP and CBPP.
-The evaluation has three major goals:
+One goal of WSS was to inform state and federal policy by evaluating states’ experiences and outcomes.
+The WSS evaluation team at the Urban Institute worked toward this goal with state leaders, CLASP and CBPP.
+The evaluation had three major goals:

 - to document, understand, and draw lessons from the implementation of WSS activities in the states